netzpirat/guard-coffeescript/README.md

 Guard::CoffeeScript can be adapted to all kind of projects.
 Please read the [Guard documentation](http://github.com/guard/guard#readme) for more information about the Guardfile DSL.

+In addition to the standard configuration, this Guard has a short notation for configure projects with a single input a output directory.
+This notation creates a watcher from the `:input` parameter that matches all CoffeeScript files under the given directory and you don't have to specify a watch regular expression.

-### Standard ruby gems
+### Standard ruby gem

-    guard 'coffeescript' do
-      watch(%r{coffeescripts/(.+\.coffee)})
-    end
+    guard 'coffeescript', :input => 'coffeescripts', :output => 'javascripts'

 ### Rails app

-    guard 'coffeescript', :output => 'public/javascripts/compiled' do
+    guard 'coffeescript', :input => 'app/coffeescripts', :output => 'public/javascripts/compiled'
-      watch(%r{app/coffeescripts/(.+\.coffee)})
-    end

 ## Options

 There following options can be passed to Guard::CoffeeScript:

+    :input => 'coffeescripts'           # Relative path to the input directory, default: nil
-    :output => 'javascripts'            # Relative path to the output directory :bare => true                       # Compile without the top-level function wrapper :shallow => true                    # Do not create nested output directories
+    :output => 'javascripts'            # Relative path to the output directory, default: nil
+    :bare => true                       # Compile without the top-level function wrapper, default: false
+    :shallow => true                    # Do not create nested output directories, default: false

 ### Nested directories

 The guard detects by default nested directories and creates these within the output directory.
 The detection is based on the match of the watch regular expression:

 A file